Penny Appeal · International Humanitarian Charity · 2021 · Product Analytics & Behavioural Insights

 The secondary outcome was equally instructive: the original Sadaqah Jariyah page also improved after the new page launched.
 Why?
 Because users not seeking long-term giving were now filtered to the right destination.
 The traffic quality on the Sadaqah Jariyah page increased, which meant the people landing there were more likely to convert because their intent matched the offer.

-This compounding effect — where solving one problem improves two outcomes simultaneously — is characteristic of well-diagnosed intent mismatches.
+This compounding effect of how solving one problem improves two outcomes simultaneously.
 You're not just fixing the underperforming page.
 You're also improving the page it was cannibalising traffic from.

 What Made This Work

-The method that unlocked this was deliberately unconventional for a conversion problem.
 The standard CRO playbook would start with the page: run heatmaps, test layouts, change copy.
-But when bounce rate is the primary signal, the prior question is 'why did they land here in the first place?'
+But when users are exiting and bouncing from a page, the prior question is 'why did they land here in the first place?'

-Keyword intent analysis is well-established in SEO and PPC contexts.
-It's underused in CRO.
-When you reverse the diagnostic flow — start with the traffic, then work backwards to the page — you often find that the 'conversion problem' is actually a 'traffic problem.'
+Keyword intent analysis is well-established in SEO and PPC contexts but underused in CRO.
+When you reverse the diagnostic flow and start with the traffic, then work backwards to the page you can find that the 'conversion problem' is actually a 'traffic problem.'
 The page isn't failing.
 It's being asked to serve an audience it wasn't designed for.

 The other principle at work here was precision in problem definition.
 'The page has a high bounce rate' is a symptom.
 'The traffic expects one thing and the page offers another' is a diagnosis.
 The former leads to layout tests.
 The latter leads to a new page and £500k in revenue.

 If I were to approach this today, I'd pair the keyword analysis with session recording review filtered by bounce sessions.
-Watching a handful of users land, scan, and leave would surface the micro-moments where intent misalignment becomes visible — often in the first 3 seconds.
+Watching a handful of users land, scan, and leave would surface the micro-moments where intent misalignment becomes visible .

 Transferable principle: Before optimising a page, understand what the traffic came to find.
 High bounce rates are often intent mismatches, not design failures.
 Fix the match, not the page.